Tamulur/EnsembleChat/Overview.md

 ## Frontend (Gradio)

-Four tabs: Chat, o3, Claude, and Gemini
+Five tabs: Chat, o3, Claude, Gemini, and Resubmissions.

 ### Main tab: Chat
 * At top: **Select PDF** button (store path for session; do **not** copy or persist the file).